joren-dev/VolkBot/README.md

 6. On windows navigate to: `C:\Users\xxxx\.virtualenvs\` and find the `volk_bot-xxxxxxxx` folder.
 7. Select the `volk_bot\Scripts\python.exe` as interpreter.

+## How to fork the project for contributor?
+1. Press fork on the top right of the screen
+2. Create a forked repository of VolkBot
+3. Follow the steps from official collaborators, but clone the forked repository instead.
+4. Create a branch for your feature, using: `git checkout -b feature_name`
+5. Start writing code in that branch

+## How to Pull Request my code?
+_coming soon_

  ## Common dev-commands explained
  This codebase has various commands a developer might want to use when contributing to this project.
 All the